velaia/depth-estimation/README.md

 - [ ] Same task, limited to scikit-learn: Which model to choose + why?
 Implement code that creates the model, train on data from TFDS ... (the part that fits into RAM) + evaluate.

 ### Part 3
-- [ ] short-list top 3 approaches publicly available on GitHub; include key metric comparison on common datasets
+- [x] short-list top 3 approaches publicly available on GitHub; include key metric comparison on common datasets
-- [ ] select best of 3 (+ document decision), install + run locally with GPU support
+- [x] select best of 3 (+ document decision), install + run locally with GPU support
-- [ ] document (step-by-step guide) for person following assessment may follow & run on their end
+- [x] document (step-by-step guide) for person following assessment may follow & run on their end

-### Possible addition
-- [ ] Gradio interface